My HR Diaries

 Not because of the rules.
 But because of what the rules are saying without saying it: “I don’t trust you enough.”

 And when trust disappears, so does creativity.
 So does confidence.
 So does joy.
-We will always look beyond our shoulders before we type he next line of words or press that send button!
+We will always look beyond our shoulders before we type the next line of words or press that send button!

 We just want to feel trusted again.
 To breathe.
 To do our best work without someone standing over our shoulder, questioning every step before we take it.